 Chitré is a beach town along Panama’s Pacific Coast, about a three-and-a-half-hour drive west of Panama City.

-It’s a small town with a population under 10,000, but because it’s a local hub of commerce and transport, it offers the conveniences of a much bigger city, including shopping, banks, health care, legal services, real estate agents, and more.
+A small town with a population under 10,000, it’s a local hub of commerce and transport, it offers the conveniences of a much bigger city, including shopping, banks, health care, legal services, real estate agents, and more.

 Rent for a two-bedroom home ranges from US$450 to US$800 per month, which is 55% to 75% less than the housing expense for the average American household.